digital-asset/daml/daml-lf/archive/README.md

 The component contains also an arbitrary number of snapshots of the protobuf definitions as they were as the time a particular version of Daml-LF was frozen.
-For versions <= 1.8, those snapshots are kept in the directories `src/protobuf/com/digitalasset/daml_lf_x_y/`, where `x.y` is a already frozen Daml-LF version.
-For newer versions, the directory is `src/protobuf/com/daml/daml_lf_x_y/`.
-A snapshot for version `x.y` can be used to read any Daml-LF version from `1.0` to `x.y` without suffering breaking changes (at the generated code level) often introduced in the current version.
+Those snapshots are kept in the directories `src/protobuf/com/daml/daml_lf_x_y/`, where `x.y` is an already frozen Daml-LF version.
+A snapshot for version `x.y` can be used to read any Daml-LF version from `1.6` to `x.y` without suffering breaking changes (at the generated code level) often introduced in the current version.

 ## Building